namwkim/storycurve/README.md

  You can take a look at the [_Pulp Fiction_](http://storycurve.namwkim.org/datasets/pulp_fiction.json) data using [online json viewer](http://jsoneditoronline.org/).

  #### Using Custom Data Format
- You can use accessor functions to use your own custom data format.
+ You can use accessor functions in order to use your own custom data format.
 For example, if you have a dataset like the following,
  ```javascript
  [
   {